Mercosur welcomes Venezuela, suspends Paraguay

 “This is a historic day for ... integration,” Chavez told Telesur television station by telephone.
 “This is win-win for everybody.”

-The Mercosur bloc - which groups Brazil, Argentina, Uruguay and Paraguay - is a major global food supplier.
+“Mercosur has a third of the world’s water reserves, a third of arable lands, more than 45 percent of soy production ... and now with Venezuela’s incorporation there’s an expectation that energy integration could increase,” she said on the sidelines of the summit in the western Argentine city of Mendoza.

+Being a full member of Mercosur requires that countries end tariffs between member states and adopt a common tariff that ranges up to 20 percent, with some exceptions.

-But it is rife with internal divisions.
+The bloc is rife with internal divisions, however.
 Brazil and Argentina, which are often at odds over trade, have limited each other’s imports despite Mercosur accords that promote free trade among member countries.

 Argentine officials said earlier this month that they had reached a deal with Brazil to ease the entry of Argentine goods including lemons, king prawns and medicines.